-Living in Tehran
+Living in the Middle East

-This 1400 m2 high-end freestanding villa in Tehran is built against a mountainside, with a garden that is raised 17 meters above street level.
+This 1400 m2 high-end freestanding villa in the Middle East is built against a mountainside, with a garden that is raised 17 meters above street level.
 The facade is clad with natural travertine stone: a famous high-quality local product collected from the Iranian mountains.
 The wish of the owners to park their cars underground, resulted in a 20-meter-long tunnel below the garden, leading towards the parking underneath the villa.

 Exclusive high end villa with 4 floors

 The villa has 2 underground floors and 2 floors above ground.
 The lowest floor is at the southern street level, with a tunnel leading to the parking garage.
 Visitors enter the villa via stairs or elevator and a walk through the garden.

 Inspired by the traditional architecture - mainly the configuration of the courtyard houses and their microclimatic effect - a glazing inner garden with a retractable roof is positioned in the core of the villa, providing the building with enough daylight and fresh air on every floor.
 The glass panes around the inner garden guarantee that sufficient light is brought into the swimming pool area located at level -1.

 A second insulated sliding roof protects the house from hot summers when temperatures can reach over 40 degrees Celsius.
 Similar to the courtyard houses, the inner garden functions as an intimate private space with a pleasant micro-climate.